 Botswana has a central intracratonic rift basin infilled with Karoo-aged rocks (Green, 1966; Key et al., 1998), most of which is covered by Tertiary to Recent Kalahari sedimentary deposits, ranging from a few metres to a few hundred metres in thickness (Hutchins and Reeves, 1980).
 The Kalahari-Karoo basin is elongated northeast–southwest, a trend mirrored in the basins of Namibia to the west (Bordy and Catuneanu, 2002).
 The coals occur in the middle and upper Ecca, primarily preserved in the eastern and south-western flanks of the Kalahari-Karoo Basin.
 According to Cairncross (2001), there is possible correlation of the Kalahari Karoo sequence of Botswana with the strata in Zimbabwe (Hwange area), Namibia and with the Limpopo Province coalfields of South Africa.

 Areas prospected for coal in Botswana are centred primarily on the eastern flanks of the Kalahari–Karoo basin and more recently in the south-western regions, where up to 12 coalfields are recognised (Hancox, 2016).
-Coal deposits occur in the areas of Morupule–Moijabana, Mmamabula–Mmamantswe, Letlhakeng, Dutlwe, Serule, Foley–Dukwe, Ncojane, Orapa, and Bobonong-Tuli (Clark et al, 1986; Body and Catuneau, 2002; Aviva, 2008; Barbolini and Bamford, 2014).
+Coal deposits occur in the areas of Morupule–Moijabana, Mmamabula–Mmamantswe, Letlhakeng, Dutlwe, Serule, Foley–Dukwe, Ncojane, Orapa, and Bobonong-Tuli (Clark et al, 1986; Body and Catuneanu, 2002; Aviva, 2008; Barbolini and Bamford, 2014).
 Data from coal exploration and geophysical surveys indicate that a single depositional environment is an over-simplification and that local facies discontinuities, structural highs, and faulting create stratigraphic complexities in the Karoo Supergroup.
-It is assumed that the petrographic composition of Botswana coals reflect Gondwana trends, being medium rank D-C, with a predominance of inertinite over vitrinite, but ongoing research (pers.comm.
-N. Wagner) may indicate otherwise.
+It is assumed that the petrographic composition of Botswana coals reflect Gondwana trends, being medium-rank D-C, with a predominance of inertinite over vitrinite, but ongoing research (N. Wagner, personal communication) may indicate otherwise.
 The Morapule Coalfield is currently the only coal deposit mined in the country feeding the only coal-fired power station.
-Eight coalfields are summarized in Table 1.3, with the locations indicated in Figure 1.4..
+Eight coalfields are summarized in Table 1.3, with the locations indicated in Figure 1.4.

 Table 1.3: Summary of coal deposits and coal qualities of Botswana.
 (Clark et al., 1986; Spalding, 1999; Body and Catuneanu, 2002; Barbolini and Bamford, 2014; Hancox, 2016).